Back to DWU AI Articles

 Airport operating and maintenance (O&M) expenses represent the core costs required to keep an airport functioning safely and efficiently.
 These expenses encompass personnel, utilities, contractual services, supplies, and maintenance—all of which support daily operations.
 Consequently, airlines fund 75% of airport O&M costs at 28 large-hub airports per DWU analysis of ACFRs, FY2024, making the allocation of these costs both a financial matter and a governance issue.

-The self-sustaining requirement—that airport revenues may cover operating expenses—as required by FAA Grant Assurance 24 (FAA Order 5100.38D).
+The self-sustaining requirement—that airport fee structures must be as self-sustaining as possible—as required by FAA Grant Assurance 24 (FAA Order 5100.38D).
 Whether an airport is publicly owned or operates as a private concession, stakeholders expect the facility to operate without ongoing subsidy.
 O&M costs are recovered through airline rates and fees (landing fees, terminal rents, cargo fees) and through supplementary revenues from non-airline tenants.
 The relationship between O&M expenses and airline rates is direct: airlines' rates reflect their allocated share of airport costs based on documented use metrics and agreements.

 Proper cost allocation supports transparent airport finance through: